Being strong, calm and clear are three ingredients anyone needs when they’re in the middle of challenging times.

 Realize that others may not understand your life as well as you do.

 The first part of being calm is to understand what’s going on within yourself.
-Sometimes we take our first impressions and the only impression.
+Sometimes we take our first impressions as the only impression.

-Take for instance a feeling.
-When someone doesn’t hold the door open for you might be irritated at first.
-You might quickly think that it’s rude and the person is a jerk.
-Which might be true, but often we don’t have the opportunity to find out.
+Take, for instance, a feeling.
+You might initially be irritated when someone doesn’t hold the door open.
+You might quickly think it’s rude and the person is a jerk.
+This might be true, but often we don’t have the opportunity to find out.

-When you find your feelings linger and you wonder why you can’t shake an insignificant situation, it’s probably something else, like feeling invisible, disrespected, unimportant or any number of other feelings that need care.
+When your feelings linger and you wonder why you can’t shake an insignificant situation, it’s probably something else, like feeling invisible, disrespected, unimportant, or any other feelings that need care.

 Understanding yourself is an act of self-compassion.
-Which leads more calm and clarity and knowing what you need in your life.
+This leads to more calm and clarity and knowing what you need.

 4. Being strong comes from self-knowledge

-You may not see the story line that made you who you are yet, trust it’s there and hang on to what you do know.
+You may not see the storyline that made you who you are, but trust it and hang on to what you know.
 Your life is unfolding in ways no one can predict.

-As you go through life, it may not be what you expected it to be.
-If you followed the plan.
-Go to school, create a good career, find the right partner, have the kids or not and then you’ll have the life you dreamed of.
-But when it doesn’t turn out that way it, is when many people begin to doubt that they’re on the “right” path.
-I don’t think there’s a right path, just the one you’re on.
+As you go through life, it may not be what you expected if you followed the plan.
+Go to school, create a promising career, find the right partner, have the kids or not and then you’ll have the life you dreamed of.
+But when it doesn’t turn out that way, many people doubt they’re on the “right” path.
+I don’t think there’s a right path, just your one.

-Each path has lots of options and you can change your direction to a path that feels more in alignment with what you need.
-Sometimes it takes some exploring to find out which path that it.
+Each path has many options, and you can change your direction to a path that feels more aligned with what you need.
+Sometimes, it takes some exploring to find out which path it is.
 Take each day as it comes, make wise decisions and in the end, you’ll get to where you need to be.

 5. Build a reservoir of calm